Exchange Server Monitor - FAQs

 Note: In some cases, PowerShell remoting may work without port 5986, but ensure that ports 80 and 443 on the remote server are accessible from the AppManager server to fetch Mailbox and Database statistics.

-- Check whether the prerequisites are done using the hostname or IP address or FQDN.
-Verify which of these is used to run the script and ensure the same is configured in the Exchange Server monitor.
-If there is a discrepancy, use the value that worked when running the script manually.
+1. Check whether the prerequisites are done using the hostname or IP address or FQDN.
+Verify which of these are used to run the script and ensure the same is configured in the Exchange Server monitor.
+If there is a discrepancy, use the value that worked while running the script manually.
+Check if the Username is used along with domain name.

 Command: